Trademark Engine Logo

 Verify the Claim

-Competitors can try to claim allegations to challenge you.
-Such claims can be baseless in most cases but still require hiring an attorney to deal with them.
+Competitors can try to make allegations to challenge you.
+Such claims can be baseless in most cases, but still require hiring an attorney to deal with them.
 Trademarks are public, and you can compare them yourself before proceeding any further.

 Hire an Attorney